-Who is behind “Al Qaeda in Iraq”?
-Pentagon acknowledges fabricating a “Zarqawi Legend”
+Origins of the Islamic State (ISIS): Who is Behind “Al Qaeda in Iraq”?
+Pentagon Acknowledges Fabricating a “Zarqawi Legend”

 Abu Musab Al Zarqawi has been presented both by the Bush administration and the Western media as the mastermind behind the ”insurgency” in Iraq, allegedly responsible for the massacres of Iraqi civilians.